 How is reading taught at Chestnuts?

 Reading is at the heart of our curriculum and forms a key part of all learning experiences.
-Our curriculum is planned so there is a clear progression of knowledge and skills that enables our children to become avid readers who are motivated and engaged to read, who read fluently and widely, who express their preferences and discuss books confidently within the school community.
+Our curriculum is planned so there is a clear progression of knowledge and skills that enables our children to become avid readers who are motivated and engaged to read, who read fluently and widely and who express their preferences and discuss books confidently within the school community.
 We encourage children to read for pleasure, provide them with access to a range of genres and text types and immerse children in a language-rich environment that empowers them to become successful readers, both in primary school, into their secondary education and beyond.

 We are Hooked on Books!

 We have introduced a whole school approach to the teaching of reading and have aligned this with the teaching of writing using Jane Considine's 'Hooked on Books' approach.
 This provides a systematic way to teach reading skills across the whole school, from the point at which the children complete the Read Write Inc Phonics programme.
-Across a fortnightly cycle, the children will participate in five Book Talk sessions and five skills-based lessons.
-In 'Book Talk' sessions, the children will experience reading a range of different ways: reading by themselves, reading with a partner, reading as a whole class or listening to the class teacher model the reading.
-Throughout the lesson, the children explore high quality texts and use the 'Reading Rainbow' to read and respond to texts through different lenses within three different zones of reading: the FANTASTICs, the STYLISTICSs and the ANALYTICs.
+Across a fortnightly period, the children will participate in five Book Talk sessions and five skills-based lessons.
+In 'Book Talk' sessions, the children will experience reading in a range of different ways: reading by themselves, reading with a partner, reading as a whole class or listening to the adult model the reading.
+Throughout the lesson, the children explore high quality texts and use the 'Reading Rainbow' to read and respond to texts through different lenses from the three zones of reading: the FANTASTICs, the STYLISTICSs and the ANALYTICs.
 Together, the three zones of reading are designed to support the children to become confident readers.

-Book Talk is key to developing an engaging reading culture for everyone that facilitates oracy skills, reading fluency and confidence.
-Children collaborate and in small groups using sentence stems and high-utility words to develop a Book Talk response, scoring up to 4 points for every response they articulate correctly.
+Book Talk is key to developing an engaging reading culture for everyone that promotes oracy skills, reading fluency and confidence.
+Children collaborate in pairs or small groups using sentence stems and high-utility words to develop a Book Talk response.
 All of our high-quality texts are age-appropriate and carefully selected to suit the interests of our children.
 This ensures that all children are challenged and have the opportunity to experience the diverse and magical world that reading has to offer.

 During skills lessons, the children are exposed to a wide range of fiction, non-fiction and poetry texts which they use to develop their reading, retrieval, sequencing and summarising, inference and prediction skills.
 They will also discuss the vocabulary that they encounter to help continue to build their banks of language.

 Our school library is a place that we are proud of here at Chestnuts.
-It is beautifully decorated with well-known book characters that make it a warm, welcoming and engaging place to spend time embracing in books!
-We have many different genres and an ever-growing stock of non-fiction texts spanning an array of different subject areas.
+It is beautifully decorated with well-known book characters that make it a warm, welcoming and engaging place to spend time embracing books!
+We have many different genres to choose from and an ever-growing stock of non-fiction texts spanning an array of different subject areas.
 We have a library full of awe and wonder!

-If you would like a greater variety of texts or media to read, Oxford Owl has an online e-library which you, as parents, can sign up to and use at home.
+If you would like a greater variety of texts or media to read at home, Oxford Owl has an online e-library which you, as parents, can sign up to and use at home.
 Please have a look at the link below for more information. https://www.oxfordowl.co.uk/for-home/find-a-book/library-page/